Milk: In language and culture

-The importance of milk in human culture is attested to by the numerous expressions embedded in our languages, for example, "the milk of human kindness", the expression "there's no use crying over spilt milk" (which means don't "be unhappy about what cannot be undone"), "don't milk the ram" (this means "to do or attempt something futile") and "Why buy a cow when you can get milk for free?" (which means "why pay for something that you can get for free otherwise").

 In Greek mythology, the Milky Way was formed after the trickster god Hermes suckled the infant Heracles at the breast of Hera, the queen of the gods, while she was asleep.
 When Hera awoke, she tore Heracles away from her breast and splattered her breast milk across the heavens.
 In another version of the story, Athena, the patron goddess of heroes, tricked Hera into suckling Heracles voluntarily, but he bit her nipple so hard that she flung him away, spraying milk everywhere.

 In many African and Asian countries, butter is traditionally made from fermented milk rather than cream.
 It can take several hours of churning to produce workable butter grains from fermented milk.

 Holy books have also mentioned milk.
 The Bible contains references to the "Land of Milk and Honey" as a metaphor for the bounty of the Promised Land.
 In the Qur'an, there is a request to wonder on milk as follows: "And surely in the livestock there is a lesson for you, We give you to drink of that which is in their bellies from the midst of digested food and blood, pure milk palatable for the drinkers" (16-The Honeybee, 66).
 The Ramadan fast is traditionally broken with a glass of milk and dates.
+In Jewish religious law, Chalav Yisrael is the term regulating consumption of milk.